KayleeMcLaren/kubernetes-devops-journey/week1-kubernetes-basics/README.md

 * Terminated old pods with nginx:1.27
 * All with zero downtime!

-## Use Kubernetes Dashboard to visualise the cluster:
+## Used Kubernetes Dashboard to visualise the cluster:

 ### Run:
 ```